Violence Against Women Act

 The bill was introduced by Representative Jack Brooks (D-TX) in 1994 and gained support from a broad coalition of advocacy groups.
-The Act passed through both houses of the U.S. Congress with bipartisan support in 1994, although the following year House Republicans attempted to cut the Act's funding.
+The act passed through both houses of the U.S. Congress with bipartisan support in 1994; however, House Republicans attempted to cut the act's funding the following year.
 In the 2000 U.S. Supreme Court case United States v.
-Morrison, a sharply divided Court struck down the VAWA provision allowing women the right to sue the accused in federal court.
+Morrison, a sharply divided court struck down the VAWA provision allowing women the right to sue the accused in federal court.
 By a 5–4 majority, the Court overturned the provision as exceeding the federal government's powers under the Commerce Clause.